XingyuZhou989/MobiHoc-2019/venue.md

   > Four Points by Sheraton Catania Hotel and Conference Center
   > Via Antonello da Messina 45
   > Aci Castello, 95021 Catania CT, Italy

+More information about Catania can be found at [here](http://turismo.provincia.ct.it/English/).

 ## Getting to Conference Venue